 - Benefits will be discontinued if you do not maintain SAP (Satisfactory Academic Progress).

-Louisiana College does not use aggressive or high-pressure tactics to recruit prospective students.
+Louisiana Christian University does not use aggressive or high-pressure tactics to recruit prospective students.
 Our staff provides students all the necessary information to allow students an opportunity to make informed decisions about their education.

 Prior Approval from ESO

-Louisiana College offers Military Tuition Assistance (TA) services for eligible members.
+Louisiana Christian University offers Military Tuition Assistance (TA) services for eligible members.
 To find out if you qualify, please speak with your Educational Services Officer (ESO) or military service counselor to determine your benefits.
 Students must get prior approval from their ESO before scheduling classes.

 Return of Unearned TA Policy

-Louisiana College awards Tuition Assistance to eligible students for each semester they attend college.
+Louisiana Christian University awards Tuition Assistance to eligible students for each semester they attend college.
 If a student withdraws, they might lose the full amount of TA funds.
-Louisiana College complies with the Department of Defense policy and will return any unearned TA funds on a prorated basis through at least 60% portion of the term for which the funds were awarded.
+Louisiana Christian University complies with the Department of Defense policy and will return any unearned TA funds on a prorated basis through at least 60% portion of the term for which the funds were awarded.
 Unearned TA funds are returned according to the student's withdrawal date.

-Click the link to view Louisiana College’s Return of Unearned TA Policy.
+Click the link to view Louisiana Christian University’s Return of Unearned TA Policy.